koustuvsinha/koustuvsinha.github.io/content/post/emacs_research_workflow/index.md

 ### Store the pdfs from Elfeed {#store-the-pdfs-from-elfeed}

-I started my configuration following the nice talk by Ahmed in [EmacsConf 2021](https://emacsconf.org/2021/talks/research/) (I highly recommend watching it!).
+I initially started my configuration following the nice talk by Ahmed in [EmacsConf 2021](https://emacsconf.org/2021/talks/research/) (I highly recommend watching it!).
 Ahmed also provides a nice [gist for starters](https://gist.github.com/rka97/57779810d3664f41b0ed68a855fcab54), which I used to construct the basic function to perform steps 1 and 2.

 ```elisp
 (setq arxiv_bib "~/org/arxiv.bib")